- Casts can be made of different materials, such as plaster of Paris or fibreglass.

 - If you don’t look after your cast, it can impact how your injury heals and make the healing process uncomfortable.

-Once the bone is healed, the cast is taken off using a special saw.
-The saw’s vibrations break the cast, not a spinning blade, so it doesn’t hurt or damage your skin.
-You should never try to take off a cast yourself.
+- Once your bone has healed, the cast is taken off using a special saw.
+You should never try to take a cast off yourself.

 How long will I have a cast for?

 The cast usually stays on for 6 weeks.
 During that time, you'll need to go back to the hospital or clinic to: